PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 plan before mutation and turning all 28 xfails green without changing valid behavior, statistics, fixed point, or the ordered production call.
 Do not create a pull request.
+That transactional correction is now complete in the 705-line raw owner.
+One differential `ModelIRGraphIndex`, strict ordered arity/topology/metadata preflight, immutable pre/post INT32 permutation contracts, old/new broadcast proofs, local constant rotation, provenance-preserving shared constant clones, dynamic layout/signature/QDIM remapping, indexed setters, and one batched removal turn all 28 former xfails green.
+Focused coverage now has 64 green cases, including constant QDIM/ownership/provenance and duplicate-pre contracts, while valid numerical behavior, all allowed ops, statistics, fixed point, and the production call remain unchanged.
+Resume by mechanically extracting the corrected owner with exact AST and owner/wrapper equality; do not create a pull request.